-- Non-degree students are not permitted to undertake Directed Studies. - The supervising professor must be a full-time Wesley faculty member. - To be eligible for a Directed Study, a student must hold satisfactory academic standing. - A Directed Study may not duplicate any course listed in the Catalog. - Directed Study is not permitted to students in their first semester of the M.Div. or M.A. programs. - No more than 15 credit hours maximum may be earned through Directed Study in any single degree program. - The maximum credit allowed for a single Directed Study course is two credit hours for Master's degree students. - Paperwork for the Directed Study must be submitted to the Dean's Office in a timely manner; no paperwork will be processed after the census date for a semester.
+- Non-degree students are not permitted to undertake directed studies. - To be eligible for a directed study, a student must hold satisfactory academic standing. - A directed study may not duplicate any course listed in the Catalog. - Directed study is not permitted to students in their first semester of the M.Div. or M.A. programs. - No more than 15 credit hours maximum may be earned through directed study in any single degree program. - The maximum credit allowed for a ٠ single directed study course is two credit hours for Master's degree students. - Paperwork for the directed study must be submitted to the Dean's Office in a timely manner; no paperwork will be processed after the census date for a semester.